|Where do you want to go?|

-We have the entire set of Ranger's cruise books are are working on scanning them to make them available to you on CD.
-DVD will be coming later.
+We have the complete set of Ranger's cruise books and are working on scanning them to make them available to you on CD.
+DVD may be coming later.
 The cruise books are in PDF format and appear just as if you had the book in front of you.
-Six of them are ready to purchase.
-If your's isn't available, write John to request your book be done.
-The 1969-'70 book has just been added and work is under weigh on the 1970-'71 book.
+Twenty-one of them are ready to purchase.
+If yours isn't available, write John to request your book be done.

 All original material copyright ©2000-2018 by Shutterbug Design